smart-data-lake/smart-data-lake/docs/reference/schema-viewer-navigation.md

 In this section, we will guide you on navigating the [Schema Viewer](https://smartdatalake.ch/json-schema-viewer/), a powerful tool designed to help you understand the structure and relationships of the SDLB API.
 Additionally, we will delve into the process of mapping the schema logic to the configuration file, allowing you to effectively write SDLB pipelines.

 ## What is Schema Viewer?
 The Schema Viewer serves as a fundamental instrument for schema exploration.
-The primary aim of the Schema Viewer is to facilitate the process of identifying and exploring `dataObjects` and `actions` within the SDLB API.
-It empowers users to search for specific data structures, comprehend their relationships, and obtain a comprehensive overview of the available data types, properties, and their interconnections.
+The primary aim of the Schema Viewer is to facilitate the process of identifying and exploring `dataObjects` and `actions` configuration possibilities within the SDLB API.
+It empowers users to search for specific data structures, comprehend their relationships, and obtain a comprehensive overview of the configuration objects and properties available in an SDLB configuration, and their interconnections.

 Understanding the relationships between various schema elements is crucial for building comprehensive SDLB pipelines.
 The Schema Viewer provides visual representations and navigation options that make it easier to see how different elements are connected, helping you design your data pipeline efficiently.